 Also, keep in mind that “cost” not only means dollars spent, but the emotional cost to the couple and their children.
 This emotional cost is greatly reduced by the mediation process.

 Mediation is Voluntary!
 You must come with an Open Mind:

 Three common problems couples have in Communicating are:

-- Not clearly speaking with the other person, but instead taking a side rather than working toward a mutual agreement;
+- Not clearly speaking with the other person, but taking a side instead of working toward a mutual agreement;

 - Misunderstanding or misinterpreting what the other person has said.

 The couple determines the pace of the proceedings, not the court docket.
 The couple makes decisions for themselves, not the judge.

 The Neutral Mediator helps the couple explore creative solutions to their issues, not limited to what the law allows or what might happen in court.